matteocrippa/nm.sdk/README.md

 `NearSDK` is available as a CocoaPod for iOS 8 and later and can be easily integrated into existing iOS apps by adding `pod 'NMSDK'` command to your `Podfile`.

-The following code snippet may be used as a template of a `Podfile`
+The following code snippet may be used as a template of a `Podfile`.

 **Code snippet** - *sample `Podfile`*

     use_frameworks!

-    target '<your app target name>' do
+    target '<the name of the target of your app>' do pod 'NMSDK'
-      pod 'NMSDK'
     end